FaresHerhar/stress-mouse/README.md

 # stress-mouse

-A cli autoclicker, an application for automating the mouse clicking process. <br> Written in pytohn, looked for adding a GUI but i really suck at it :relieved: :relieved: :relieved:.
+A cli autoclicker, an application for automating the mouse clicking process.
+Written in pytohn, looked for adding a GUI but i really suck at it :relieved: :relieved: :relieved:.

 ## Tools